|

 Honora caught me up and I left my pondering behind.
 A short distance later we emerged above the tree-line into sparkling sunshine.

 There was such a contrast of space and light after the confines and gloom of the forest.
-And the sunshine added radiant warmth to the cool air.
+And the sunshine added warmth even though the air was still cool.

-We walked on to the broad flat top of the range.
+We walked on up and reached the broad flat top of the range.

 Below and to the east, the Canterbury plains were covered in a thin blanket of low cloud.
-I could see the cloud moving steadily inland, and evaporating along a line just short of the beginning of the hills.
+I could see the cloud moving steadily inland, just like a wave of water flowing across the land.
+As it reached a point just short of the beginning of the hills it was evaporating along a continuous line.

 Further inland, the high ranges stood up like a long straight wall.
 That's where our eyes turned.

-And as usual I started noting and naming off all the peaks and passes to myself.
+And as usual I started noting and naming-off all the peaks and passes to myself.
 But there was more to it than just putting names on them.
-In recognising each feature I was also seeing them through the memory of all the times I'd walked on those mountains and ridges and in those valleys.
+As I recognised each feature it also brought back memories of the times I'd walked those mountains and ridges and valleys.
 The whole landscape seemed to come to life in front of me.

-Walking on with this still in my mind brought a most sublime feeling of contentment.
-It was very pleasant walking the easy kilometre to the high point of Mt Oxford,
+I walked on with a most sublime feeling of contentment.
+And the pleasant walk along the easy kilometre to the high point of Mt Oxford helped too.

-It being so early we decided to go for the 'grand traverse' of the whole Mt Oxford massif.
-This would be new red line for both of us ('red line' is the way some people have their maps covered in red lines showing the routes they've covered).
+It being so early, we decided to go for the 'grand traverse' of the whole Mt Oxford range.
+This would be a new red line for both of us ('red line' is the way some people have their maps covered in red lines showing the routes they've covered).

 Another kilometre and the view ahead looked down into the valley of the Ashley Gorge.

-We climbed the ridge on the other side and our route turned south.
-From our new vantage point we could now see lush bush again, in the southern faces and gullies of Mt Oxford.
+We climbed the ridge up the other side and our route turned south.
+From our new vantage point we could see lush bush again, in the southern faces and gullies of Mt Oxford.

 An old 4x4 track sidling just below the ridge tempted us with easier walking.
-Just around the corner though it dropped away to Big Ben Saddle, which was not the way we wanted to go.
+But just around the corner it dropped away to Big Ben Saddle, which was not the way we wanted to go.

-Our route followed a fence-line on the crest of the ridge as it dropped another six hundred metres to the Coopers Creek road end.
+Our route continued to the end of the 900m high ridge and then turned downwards, following a fence-line on the crest of a spur as it dropped another six hundred metres to the Coopers Creek road end.

 The final section twisted and turned through native shrubs, gorse, patches of beech forest and pine plantations, to emerge at the Payton Lodge scouts camp.

 It was 3.00 pm when we reached the car park.
-We still had time to enjoy a refreshing afternoon tea in the garden at Oxford's Cafe 51 before heading home.
+That's very early for us.
+We still had time to for a refreshing afternoon tea in the garden at Oxford's Cafe 51 before heading home.

 That is awesome!
 Can i go tramping with you please? :-)